joshuadavidnelson/disable-blog/readme.txt

 - Increase minimum PHP to v7.4
 - Test to PHP 8.1
 - Update Github Actions to current versions.
-- Fix some bugs introduced in v0.5.1: Reverts "Remove core post-related blocks in editor" - WP core handles the missing taxonomy endpoints noted in #53 fine without any intervention and pulling these blocks out causes other issues.
+- Fix some bugs introduced in v0.5.1: Reverts "Remove core post-related blocks in editor" - WP core handles the missing taxonomy endpoints (noted in issue 53) fine without any intervention and pulling these blocks out causes other issues.
 Also removes `dwpb_disabled_blocks` filter.
+Closes #60 Closes #53
 - Adds a check to the customizer script to avoid a TypeError.
 Closes #59
 - Increase specificity in permalinks page to correctly target and remove "optional" section when category and post tags are not supported by any post type (default condition).
+Closes #62

 = 0.5.1 =
 - Update to documentation, readmes, and doc blocks.